aquifzubair/cors-article/cors.md

+---
+title: Access control allow origin
+author: Aquif Zubair
+date: 2020-08-14
+hero:
+slug: access-control-allow-origin
+excerpt: In this article, we will get to know what is access control allow origin.

+---

 # Access control allow origin

 For understanding the concept of **access control allow origin**, we will have to learn that from where it is coming, where are we using this.
 For that, We will have to learn **Cross-Origin Resource Sharing(CORS)**.